mkindl/NIEM.github.io/technical/domain-modeling-guide/resources.md

 ---
-title: Appendix B - NIEM resources
+title: Appendix B - Resources
 ---

 ## URLs to releases, technical references, tools, templates, and other aids